 Our clerk, in addition to the daily clerical needs of the department, also retrieves information requested in regards to buildings for design, real estate sales, and re-financing.
 The requests she receives for information are for Certificate of Occupancies, plans and permits, inspection records and outstanding code violations.
 This type of information requested can date back to 1965.

 In the year to come, we anticipate construction to remain vibrant and steady.
+Projects such as a senior living community on Wooster Heights, more residential units in the Main St. corridor, and the conversion of an existing office building to covered parking and medical office space are a few of the many projects proposed.
 We are pleased to work with the citizens of Danbury and developers to ensure public safety, enhance the quality of life, and support the growth and vitality of our City.